The European School of Osteopathy has a very warm and friendly atmosphere. We like our students to feel at home.

-The Hazlitt Theatre may be small, but it is buzzing.
-Many of the best shows from the Edinburgh Festival join the ‘Best of Fest’ season, and the theatre’s intimate ambience is a perfect venue for alternative comedians.
+The Hazlitt Theatre may be small, but it is buzzing and the theatre’s intimate ambience is a perfect venue for alternative comedians.
 Whether it’s music, comedy, drama or even the odd tribute band you like to see, the Hazlitt will be able to entertain you.

 Sports and Fitness

 If you like to keep fit or take part in sports there are plenty of gyms and sports clubs in the area that offer great team opportunity with many offering reduced rates for students.

 Of course, the 17 acres of parkland on the campus are ideal for walking, running and ball games, particularly during the summer.
 Riding stables are within ten minutes walk from Boxley campus.
 You can also row or canoe along the river Medway or even sail from the nearby Upnor/Rochester Harbour.